Managing Volunteers and the Law

 How many people can attend?

-30. If you think your group will exceed 30 participants, please let us know.
+We recommend a maximum of 30 participants.
+If you think your group will exceed this, please let us know.